 When we’re tempted to push God’s ways aside, or excuse ourselves from our Christian duties, think of Abraham.
 Imagine the view Isaac had from the altar.

-As we see the immoral songs, behaviors, and language of young people, its fair to ask what examples we have set for them?
+As we see the immoral songs, behaviors, and language of young people, it’s fair to ask what examples have we set for them?
 Before we become too critical of the next generations, take a good fair look at the lives we’ve lived before them.

 Whether you have children of your own, or not, the best treasure we have to pass on to them is this: to know, trust, love, and obey God’s promises and principles.
 We all need to be an example of an uncompromised devotion to all God has said.